 6.1.
 Are defined data standards used in collecting, processing, and/or disseminating the data being addressed?
-(Select all that apply - see Appendix A for complete list of optional responses)
+(Select all that apply)

-• Partial.
+Partial.
 Some eligible geospatial datasets use data standards that comply with OMB Circular A-119.

 6.2 Does your agency maintain its metadata in an FGDC-endorsed, or ISO-compliant geospatial metadata standard format?
-(Select all that apply - see Appendix A for complete list of optional responses)
+(Select all that apply)